 The scope and nature of the work being contracted under this CAEHRS will include, but not be limited to:

 support for individuals (or participants) to select, train for, progress toward, obtain and retain employment.
 Programmes contracted under this agreement will be required to identify and address barriers to employment for a broad range of individuals with differing and potentially very individual needs.
-For instance, housing, physical and mental health, drugs and alcohol dependency etc.
+For instance housing, physical and mental health, drugs and alcohol dependency etc.

 support for groups of individuals with disabilities; with health conditions; the long term unemployed (LTU); and other disadvantaged groups.